beshoyamgad/UTFace_Age_Estimation/README.md

 # UTFace_Age_Estimation
-application that predict the age of inputed images
+Age estimation using the UTface Dataset ,building a model for a several machine learning algorithms such svm ,logistic regression and then using these models to predict the age of inputed images.